-Will children and young people be expected to wear school uniform?
+Do children and young people have to wear school uniform?

 Whilst we are encouraging all of our children and young people to wear uniform, we recognise that this may not always be possible for a variety of reasons.
 Our schools will be flexible in their approach.